Analysis: Lululemon's next challenge: overseas growth

 “The growth is positioned to be sustained for many, many, many years,” said Wendy Trevisani, co-manager of Thornburg International Value Fund.
 “The room to grow justifies what you might consider a premium.”

-Shares of the yogawear maker accounted for 5.51 percent of Trevisani’s fund as of July 31, 2013, and Thornburg Investment Management was the retailer’s third-biggest investor with a stake of just over 10 percent as of June 30.
+Trevisani’s fund owned 5.51 percent of Lulu shares as of July 31, 2013 which accounts for about 1.6 percent of the fund’s portfolio.
+Thornburg Investment Management was the retailer’s third-biggest investor with a stake of just over 10 percent as of June 30.

 Of the 28 analysts who follow Lululemon, 12 have a “strong buy” or “buy” rating, 13 have a “hold” and 3 have a “strong sell” or a “sell.”
 The median price target is $76, slightly off Monday’s close of $75.88.